Horror TTRPGs: The Rules Are the Monster

 Dread (2005, Ravachol/Barmore)

-Dread removes dice and stats, replacing them with a terrifying physics engine: a Jenga tower.
+Dread removes dice and stats, replacing them with a terrifying physics engine: the Jenga tower.
 You play as characters trapped in classic horror situations.
 When you try something risky, you pull a block.
-If the tower stays up, you succeed.
-If it falls, your character dies, goes mad, or disappears, as described by the Host and is gone for good.
+If the tower stays up, you succeed, if it falls your character dies, goes mad, or disappears and is gone for good.

 This is erosion driven by participation in the most direct way.
 You cannot investigate, fight, or run away without pulling a block.
 Every move you make to survive weakens your only safety net.
-There is one exception: you can choose to knock the tower over yourself and narrate your own ending, whether it is a sacrifice, a final act, or a meaningful exit.
-This is the clearest example of winning by falling well.
+There is just one exception: you can choose to knock the tower over yourself and narrate your own ending, whether it is a sacrifice, a last act, or a meaningful exit.

-The tower works like a ratchet.
+The tower is the ratchet.
 There is no healing spell or long rest to put blocks back.
 As the tower starts to sway, you lose control over your story.
-You have full control over your actions until the game’s physics suddenly take it away.
+You have full control over your actions until the game’s physics suddenly takes it away.
 Dread is effective because it turns psychological pressure into real physical tension.
 When your hand shakes as you reach for the next block, you feel the same dread as your character.
 Dread works because it doesn’t simulate that pressure, it actually produces it.

 Ten Candles (2015, Stephen Dewey)

-Ten Candles is a tragic horror game built around the absolute certainty of doom.
+Ten Candles is a tragic horror game built around the certainty of doom.
 You play survivors in a sunless world hunted by hidden forces known only as “Them.”
-Before you even start the table acknowledges a hard truth: everyone will die.
-The game isn’t about survival, it’s about what you accomplish until the darkness takes you.
+Before you even start, the table has to acknowledge a hard truth: everyone will die.
+The game is not about survival, it’s about what you accomplish until the darkness takes you.

 The ratchet is physical and visible.
 The game is played by the light of ten real candles.
-Players roll a shared pool of dice; the GM rolls a separate pool.
-As scenes end and candles are extinguished, the player pool shrinks while the GM’s grows.
+Players roll a shared pool of dice, the GM rolls a separate pool.
+As scenes end and candles are put out, the player pool shrinks while the GM’s grows.
 Your probability of success collapses as narrative authority shifts to the dark.
-The floor drops in real time, on the table, in front of you.
+The floor drops in real time, on the table, right in front of you.

 The authorship degradation is where it gets personal.
 Your character’s defining traits are written on index cards.
 To reroll failures and buy a few more minutes of agency you must burn those cards in the candle flame, sacrificing your character’s humanity piece by piece just to stay in the fight.
 You don’t play to survive.
 You play to mean something before the last light goes out.

-Bluebeard’s Bride is psychological horror at its most invasive.
-In this Powered by the Apocalypse game you don’t play investigators, you collectively play the fractured psyche of a single young woman exploring the forbidden rooms of her new husband’s mansion.
+Bluebeard’s Bride is psychological horror on a very intimate level.
+In this Powered by the Apocalypse game you don’t play investigators, you collectively play the splintered mind of a young woman exploring the forbidden rooms of her new husband’s mansion.

 The game uses curiosity against you.
 Opening doors guarantees exposure to the house’s horrors, and the system doesn’t wait for you to fail.
-The Shiver from Fear mechanic triggers consequences from the player’s own involuntary physical reactions.
-Squirm in your seat, utter a word of discomfort, and the house notices.
+The Shiver from Fear mechanic triggers consequences based on your own physical reactions.
+If you squirm in your seat or utter a word of discomfort, the house notices.
 As trauma accumulates, Sisters shatter.
 When a Sister shatters, that player stops playing a protagonist and transitions to helping the GM describe the horrors visited on the survivors.
-The floor doesn’t just drop; pieces of the Bride’s mind defect to the darkness.
+The floor doesn’t just drop, pieces of the Bride’s mind defect to the darkness.

-Try it with: The core book has all you need, but try Book of Rooms for GMs short on prep.
+Try it with: The core book has all you need, but try Book of Rooms for GMs who are short on prep.

 Mothership (2018, Sean McCoy)